Introduction to Web Scraping With Java

 Let's scrape Craigslist

-For our example here, we are going to focus on Craigslist and would like to get a list of all classified ads in New York, selling an iPhone 13.
+For our example here, we're going to focus on Craigslist and would like to get a list of all classified ads in New York, selling an iPhone 13.

-As Craigslist does not offer an API, our only option is to go the scraping path and extract the data straight from the site.
+As Craigslist doesn't expose a public API, our only option is to go the scraping path and extract the data straight from the site.
 For that, we will fetch the site, collect the names, prices, and images of all items and export it all as a JSON structure.

 Finding the right search URL